jumana1ajaj/Clinic-page/README.md

 # Clinic-page
-using php and html also css and bootstrap
+create clinic page using php and html also css and bootstrap